mletonsa/Twee-to-RAPID/README.md

 # Twee-to-RAPID

+These are draft codes for an upcoming conference article.
+Link to conference paper and more information will be added later to provide further explanation.

+Our older version from Twine twee stories to Arduino can be found at [https://github.com/digitarina/TweeToArduino/]

 ## Universal Turing Machine 4-6.twee

 An example of Universal Turing Machine implementation in Twine twee format.
 Here is an example how the code looks like: